kiranz/just-api/README.md

 ### Testing GraphQL APIs

-Following example tests a GraphQL API that returns location for a given ip address.
+Following example tests a GraphQL API that returns Person info for a given name.

 Create a YAML suite and run just-api.